 In this post I explain how to disassemble Asus K-series notebook and get access to main internal parts.

-Make sure the laptop is turned off.
+Make sure the computer is turned off before you start taking it apart.

 ACCESSING MAIN PARTS UNDER THE BOTTOM COVER.